hate-crew-member-41/Podiynyk/decisions.md

 ## 5 (chosen)

 The combination of the two previous options.
-Each user stores their subjects.
-For a subject to efficiently know it's students and vice versa, this data is gathered together in the group's students document.
+Subjects are stored per student in the group's students document.
+To prevent 2 reads when the app is opened, each user's data is duplicated into their document.
+This option is more than 30 times as effective as the previous one.